 We welcome submissions from authors within and beyond academia, and we aim to promote equity, inclusion, and diversity within the field.
 We welcome contributions from authors of any race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status.

 New contributors should send brief proposals to the editors via email.
-Before preparing your pitch, please read this helpful piece from Eidolon about writing proposals to scholarly blogs like ours, and review our style guide.
+Before preparing your pitch or submission, please read this helpful piece from Eidolon about writing proposals to scholarly blogs like ours.
+Please also consider our style guide.

 All proposals and submitted drafts are evaluated for publication by the JHI Blog’s editors based on their pertinence to the field of intellectual history, the compelling presentation of evidence, depth of research, and quality of writing.
-The editors reserve the right to request and make revisions before publication.
+Not all submissions are accepted for publication; acceptance may be contingent on revision.
+Submissions to the JHI Blog will not be considered or published if they were previously published elsewhere.
+The editors reserve the right to edit accepted articles for clarity, accuracy, and style.

 Please be advised that the JHI Blog is separate from the Journal of the History of Ideas.
 Publication on the blog does not constitute publication in the journal.
 JHI Blog posts reflect the views of their authors, and not necessarily those of the JHI Blog’s editors or the Journal of the History of Ideas.